4m3rr0r/Reverse-Shell-WordPress-Plugin/README.md

 - Upon activation, the plugin will set default values for IP and port: `127.0.0.1` and `4444`.
 - Upon deactivation, the plugin will remove these settings from the database.

-## Security Warning

-**IMPORTANT:** This plugin provides reverse shell functionality, which can be extremely dangerous if misused.
-Use only in a controlled environment, such as a local testing setup or with explicit permission during penetration testing.
-Unauthorized use is illegal and unethical.

-## Changelog

 ### Version 1.4
 - Initial release with basic reverse shell functionality.